UAZ: Later years

 During a test drive in 2014, a UAZ Patriot crossed winter roads and frozen tundra of the Sakha Republic and reached one of the northernmost Russian ports at Tiksi, being the first car to cross the 73rd parallel north moving under its own power.

 In January 2015, the sales increased by 3%.
 A UAZ Patriot support vehicle took part in the 2015 Dakar Rally, crossing the route of 9,295 km through Bolivia, Chile and Peru.
 The company finished the production of special series of UAZ Hunters, which were to be replaced by newer models; these Hunters were a limited edition and had airbrushed artistic paintings on them commemorating the 70th anniversary of the victory in World War II.
 In August the UAZ Patriot received new upgrades, including new paint colors, 18-inch wheels, interiors, frameless wiper blades, etc. The same year UAZ trucks were present at the Moscow Off-Road Show 2015, Interpolitech-2015 and ComTrans-2015 exhibitions.

 UAZ delisted from the Moscow Exchange in July 2015.

+In May 2023, Izvestia reported that UAZ would shortly launch knock down production of vehicles in Cuba, as a result of negotiations between Russian and Cuban enterprises.
+Service centers for the repair and maintenance of these vehicles would also be set up in the country.
+The Cuban side of the delegation was reportedly the most interested in UAZ Profi delivery vehicles, as well as ambulances based on the UAZ Classic.
+The first batch of machine kits will go to Cuba in July–August 2023.
+UAZ further stated that vehicle production would increase by 2,000 units, as well as increase employee wages by 12%.

+In June 2023, UAZ announced plans to launch a limited anniversary edition of the UAZ Classic.